azureblaze/lockjaw/docs/index.md

 }
 ```

-`MaybeScoped<T>` allows a type to decouple itself from whether the type depended on is scoped or
+`ComponentLifetime<T>` allows a type to decouple itself from whether the type depended on is scoped or
 not.
 It may be an owned instance or a shared instance, but the type does not care as it will not
 try to move it.